okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-custom-pwd-recovery-mfa/main/java/siw.md

 2. Enter their **Email or Username** in the box and click **Next**.
 3. Choose **Email** as the authenticator they want to use for password recovery and click **Submit**.

-Okta then tells the user to either click the link in the email or enter the code to continue and sends them an email that matches the Forgot Password template that was altered earlier.
+Okta then sends the user an email that matches the Forgot Password template that was altered earlier and the widget tells them either to click the link in the email or enter the OTP to continue.

 <div class="common-image-format">